ENG2166 – Middle English, introduction

 - 5 credits overlap with ENG4155 – Aspects of Chaucerian Language and Literature (discontinued)

-Students are required to submit two qualifying papers of 5 standard pages each (c.
-2300 characters per page) at an appointed time.
+- Students are required to submit two qualifying papers of 5 standard pages each at an appointed time.
+A standard page consists of 2,300 characters.
 Dates for submission will be announced at the beginning of the course.
 The essays must be approved by the course teacher for the student to be allowed to sit the final exam.

 Use of sources and citation